szczyglis-dev/py-gpt/README.md

 # PYGPT

-Current release: **0.9.4** (build: **2023.04.15**) | Official website: https://pygpt.net | Docs: https://pygpt.readthedocs.io
+Current release: **0.9.5** (build: **2023.04.16**) | Official website: https://pygpt.net | Docs: https://pygpt.readthedocs.io

 PyPi: https://pypi.org/project/pygpt-net

-### **Compiled binary versions for Windows 10, 11 and Linux are available to download on project's page**: https://pygpt.net (in "Download" section)
+### **Compiled versions for Windows 10, 11 and Linux**: https://pygpt.net/#download

 ## What is PYGPT?

-**PYGPT** is a desktop application that allows you to talk to OpenAI\'s artificial intelligence models such as **GPT4** and **GPT3** using your own computer and `OpenAI API`.
+**PYGPT** is a desktop application that allows you to talk to OpenAI\'s LLM models such as **GPT4** and **GPT3** using your own computer and `OpenAI API`.
 It allows you to talk in chat mode and in completion mode, as well as generate images using **DALL-E 2**.
+PYGPT also adds access to the Internet for GPT via Google Custom Search API and Wikipedia API and includes voice synthesis using Microsoft Azure Text-to-Speech API.
 Moreover, the application has implemented context memory support, context storage, history of contexts, which can be restored at any time and e.g. continue the conversation from point in history, and also has a convenient and intuitive system of presets that allows you to quickly and pleasantly create and manage your prompts.
+Plugins support is also available.

 ![app1](https://user-images.githubusercontent.com/61396542/230803425-5035ccd8-50d9-4fef-9774-8843cf3ce5b0.jpg)

-You can download compiled application for Windows and Linux on: https://pygpt.net/#download
+You can download compiled version for Windows and Linux at: https://pygpt.net/#download

 ## Features